-As on 31st March, 2022 Board of Directors of ARSS Infrastructure Projects Limited ("The Board") as on the date of this report the Board comprised of 4 (Four) Directors, which included 2 (Two) Non-Executive Independent Directors and 2 (Two) Executive Promoter Directors.
+Prior to commencement of CIRP the Company had an optimum combination of executive, non-executive and independent directors to maintain its independence and separate its functions of governance and management.
+In terms of Regulation 17 (1) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("the Listing Regulations"), where the regular non-executive Chairman of the Board is a promoter of the listed entity or is related to Promoter, at least half of the Board should comprise of Independent Directors.
+The suspended Board consisted of four directors including two independent directors.
 Since the Powers of the Board of Directors are vested with the Resolution Professional the management of the affairs of the Company is being exercised under the overall control, supervision and guidance of the IRP/RP from the date of the order till the completion of Corporate Insolvency Resolution Process.
 Matters required to be tabled to the Board of Directors were put up for the review and the decision of the RP from time to time in accordance with the provisions of the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.